Second generation of video game consoles: Background

+Home consoles

 Fairchild Channel F

 The Fairchild Channel F, also known early in its life as the Fairchild Video Entertainment System (VES), was released by Fairchild Semiconductor in November 1976 and was the first console of the second generation.
 It was the world's first CPU-based video game console, introducing the cartridge-based game-code storage format.
 The console featured a pause button that allowed players to freeze a game.
 This allowed them to take a break without the need to reset or turn off the console so they did not lose their current game progress.
 Fairchild released twenty-six cartridges for the system, with up to four games being on each cartridge.
 The console came with two pre-installed games, Hockey and Tennis.

 Following the release of the Atari 2600, the Channel F's popularity waned quickly as the more action-driven games of the Atari 2600 drew more attention than the more educational and slow-paced games on the Channel F. By 1979, only an additional 100,000 units of the Channel F were sold for lifetime sales of 350,000.

 In 1978, Fairchild redesigned the system into a new model, the Channel F System II.
 The System II streamlined some of the initial Channel F to reduce cost and improve consumer usage compared to the Atari 2600, such as improved controller connections and using the television speakers for audio output, but by the time it was released, the Atari 2600 had too much market advantage for Fairchild to overcome.
 After releasing 21 games for the system, Fairchild sold the Channel F technology to Zircon International in 1979, who then discontinued the system by 1983.